Brittany D.K. Gratreak

 Student Division Region 8 Director

 Britt Gratreak (she/her) is an MD/PhD student at the University of Arizona College of Medicine in Tucson, Arizona.
-She is a first year graduate student in the lab of Dr. Kristian Doyle, where she researches the immunology of long-term stroke recovery.
-She completed her associate degree at Portland Community College and transferred to Portland State University where she completed her Bachelor of Science in Biology and honors research thesis studying extremophile virology in the laboratory of Dr. Kenneth Stedman in Portland, Oregon.
+She is pursuing a PhD in neuroscience and is working to discover novel therapeutics to prevent or reduce neuroinflammation and dementia.
+She completed her Associate Degree at Portland Community College and transferred to Portland State University where she completed her Bachelor of Science in Biology and honors research thesis studying extremophile virology in Portland, Oregon.
 She identifies as disabled, queer, and a classic cat lady.

 She is dedicated to mentoring fellow nontraditional and disabled students and strives for more equitable admissions practices in medical school.
 She hopes that one day, disabled premedical students will never be made to doubt whether they can go to medical school due to their disability, and will instead feel supported and encouraged by the profession to become physicians.
 (After all, we are simply better at being physicians) She has been in awe of AMWA since she was a premedical student, encouraged by medical students and doctors in AMWA, and she is eager to pay it forward and uplift others through AMWA leadership.